-The 700-2 Series sealed systems contain HFC-134a refrigerant.
-This section provides some general rules for working with 134a, and explains procedures to be followed while servicing the sealed system.
-This is followed by diagrams which illustrate sealed system operation, then model-specific refrigerant flow diagrams.
+The sealed system in this Series contain HFC-134a refrigerant.
+This section of the manual provides general rules for working with 134a, and procedures to be followed while servicing the sealed system.
+This is followed by diagrams illustrating sealed system operation, then model-specific refrigerant flow diagrams.